adobe-iisc-workshop/adobe-disc-workshop.github.io/index2023.md

 ---
 layout: page
-title: Adobe-IISc Research Workshop
+title: Adobe-IISc GenAI Workshop
-subtitle: Nov 28, 2024
+subtitle: Nov 20, 2023 - Kotak-IISC AI-ML Centre
 cover-img: assets/img/bg2.jpg
 ---

-**Date:** Nov 28, 2024
+**Date:** Nov 20, 2023
 **Location:** [Kotak IISc AI-ML Centre](http://kiac.iisc.ac.in ) - Room 102, CDS Department, IISc
 [View on Map](https://maps.app.goo.gl/nmzxTuTwRXZ1veuV7)

-The Adobe-IISc Research Workshop brings together faculties from IISc and researchers from Adobe Research for a day-long session.
+The Adobe-IISc GenAI Workshop brings together faculties from IISc and researchers from Adobe Research for a day-long session.
 The workshop aims to understand ongoing research from each other and explore possible avenues for collaboration.

 _PhD and Mtech (Research) students: We have [openings for summer internships](https://adobe.wd5.myworkdayjobs.com/external_experienced/job/Bangalore/Research-PhD-Intern_R142469)!
 Talk to us at the workshop to know more!_